Mother’s Day is Sunday, May 14, 2023.

 What do moms really want?
 Some moms aren’t great at telling us.
-But in many cases, they don’t want a lot: Maybe a chance to sleep in, a heartfelt show of appreciation, something handmade.
-(Lavendar sachet, anyone?
+But in many cases, they don’t want a lot: Maybe a chance to sleep in, a heartfelt show of appreciation, or something handmade.
+(Lavender sachet, anyone?
 Here’s a how-to.)

 A couple of general tips: If you’re going somewhere, plan ahead.
 If you’re cooking, read the recipe and know your chefs’ abilities.
 Whatever you do, put your heart into it!

-[ Speaking of mothers, author Angela Garbes, in her new book, “Essential Labor: Mothering as Social Change,” argues that mothering is the most important job in the world.
-We don’t diagree!
+[ Speaking of mothers, local author Angela Garbes, in her book, “Essential Labor: Mothering as Social Change,” argues that mothering is the most important job in the world.
+We agree!
 Read a review of the book. ]

 Happy Mother’s Day!

 Mother’s Day 2023: Events and activities

 An outing is always fun.
 Go to the zoo or aquarium — or maybe a museum or some other attraction you haven’t enjoyed in a while.

 If mom is into plants and gardening head on over to the annual Mother’s Day Plant Sale at the Kruckeberg Botanic Garden.
 It’s a fundraiser for the garden, but also a place where you will find some special plants.
 There are activities for the kids too!
 Have them play while you browse.

 Sometimes a walk in the garden around town and enjoying a few moments among the spring blooms are the perfect ways to spend the day — with family or without.
 Check out our list of gardens and choose a few to explore.

 Maybe this year the whole family would like to do a fun run.
 Join the Mother’s Day half-marathon in Kirkland.
 The run begins and ends at Juanita Beach Park.
 Run to the finish line and stay for a picnic at the park.